pjobs123/HikeTrailProb/README.md

-# Hiking Trail Problem for Altonomy coding test.
+# Hiking Trail Problem for Spotfront coding test.
 This program was writtten to solve the hikers crossing a bridge problem provided by Spotfront.

 ### Prerequisites